hwayne/alloydocs/tooling/visualizer.rst

 .. image:: img/evaluator.png

 ..
 Note:: While the evaluator can evaluate most expressions, it does not have the full capacity of the alloy analyzer.
 For example, polymorphic domain restriction will not work.
-Additionally, integer overflow will wrap instead of raise an error.
+Additionally, integer overflow will wrap instead of raising an error.

 .. rst-class:: advanced
 .. _projections: